 Tell your dog to “find it” and praise them as they get closer to finding it.

 Once your dog has found the easily hidden toy, have another person (if available) hide the toy a little farther away while you keep your dog still.
 Once the toy is hidden tell them to “find it” and praise them as they get closer to the toy.

 As your dog gets better at finding the toy, you can start hiding it in more difficult places.
 This is also a good game to play while you watch tv since there are so many places you can hide it near you without having to leave the room.

-Once you have all the treats hidden, let your dog sniff (and eat) one of the same treats that you hid.
-Tell them to “find it” and they will sniff all over your house trying to find all the treats.
+Once you have all the treats hidden, let your dog sniff (and eat) one of the same treats that are hidden.
+Tell them to “find it” and they will sniff all over your house trying to find all the hidden treats.

 A flirt pole looks like a giant cat toy.
-It’s a pole with a rope attached at on end.
-On the other end of the rope is a toy, like a stuffed toy or rope toy, for your dog to grab.
+It’s a pole with a rope attached at one end.
+On the other end of the rope is a toy for your dog to grab.

-To use a flirt, pole your dog must have a decent “let go” or “give” command.
+To use a flirt pole your dog must have a decent “let go” or “give” command.
 You hold the pole and wave it to get your dog to chase and grab at the toy.
-Once your dog gets the toy, them “let go” and give a treat.
+Once your dog gets the toy, tell them “let go” and give them a treat.
 Then repeat.